- Admissions Overview

 - Complete the Atlantic Canadian Residency form

 In addition, dependent Atlantic Canadian students must also provide the following additional document:

 - Photocopy of your parents’ or guardians’ driver’s license(s)

 A “full-time student” is defined as having a course load of at least three courses (nine semester hours of credit) per semester, excluding laboratories.

 A “post-secondary institution” is defined as an institution authorized to confer post-secondary certificates, diplomas, or degrees.

 Secondary/High School Requirements

 The Admissions Committee does not specifically evaluate high school course work.
 Students typically work towards a degree while completing prerequisite course requirements for DVM admission.
-Contact the Registrar’ Office at the post-secondary institution which you plan to attend to inquire about specific high school prerequisites for your intended degree program.
+Applicants are encouraged to contact the Registrar’ Office at the post-secondary institution which they plan to attend to inquire about specific high school prerequisites for their intended degree program.

 Post-Secondary Academic Requirements

-Consideration for admission to the DVM Program requires completion of at least 20 prerequisite courses and the General Graduate Record Examination (GRE).
+Consideration for admission to the DVM Program requires completion of at least 20 prerequisite courses.
 In general, these prerequisites can be completed within two years (four semesters) in the context of an undergraduate Bachelor’s degree program.
 Applicants are encouraged to work toward a degree in a field of study that is of particular interest to them in the event that they are not accepted into the DVM program.
 No preference is given to those who have completed a first degree, or who have completed the prerequisite courses within a pre-veterinary medicine program.